1Department of Plastic, Reconstructive & Hand Surgery, Center of Orthopaedic & Plastic Surgery, Hue Central Hospital, Hue City 47000, Vietnam.

 Culture-expanded BM-MSCs were seeded evenly onto the HDCB scaffold.
 DHCB/BM-MSCs were cultured in T flasks (Thermo Scientific Nunc A/S, Denmark) filled with 5mL DMEM containing 10% FBS and antibiotics.
 The grafts were placed in a vacuum desiccator and treated at a pressure of 100 Torr for 100 seconds, after which they were incubated at 37℃, 5% CO2 for 2 weeks.
 The medium was replaced every 3 days.[2,19-21]

-Twenty-eight males 8-week-old New Zealand white rabbits with a body weight of approximately 1.5 kg from the Experimental Laboratory of the Medical Learning and Research Center, Hue Central Hospital, were used for the study.
-The protocol for this experimental study was approved by the Committee of the Medical Learning and Research Center.
+Twenty-eight males 8-week-old New Zealand white rabbits with a body weight of approximately 1.5 kg from the Experimental Laboratory of the Medical Training and Research Center, Hue Central Hospital, were used for the study.
+The protocol for this experimental study was approved by the Committee of the Medical Training and Research Center.
 The rabbit bone defect model was established as described previously.[11,13] The rabbit was anesthetized with a combination of intravenous sodium pentobarbital at 20 mg/kg and intramuscular ketamine at 50 mg/kg.
 The anterolateral side of the forelimb was shaved and sterilized with 10% povidone-iodine.
 The radius was exposed through a longitudinal incision by gentle retraction of the muscles.
 An osteotomy gap of 1.5 cm was created in the diaphysis.
 Periosteum from the excised bone was preserved in the group that would later receive periosteal encapsulation of scaffolds.
 The ulna was left intact for mechanical stability [Figure 1].
 The bone defect was created on both forelimbs of the animals.
-A total of 56 bone defects within the 28 rabbits were randomly assigned to one of four groups for scaffold implantation: group 1: HDCB graft only; group 2: periosteum-wrapped HDCB graft; group 3: HDCB graft seeded with BM-MSCs; and group 4: periosteum-wrapped HDCB graft seeded with BM-MSCs.
+A total of 56 bone defects within the 28 rabbits were randomly assigned to one of four groups for scaffold implantation: Group 1: HDCB graft only; Group 2: periosteum-wrapped HDCB graft; Group 3: HDCB graft seeded with BM-MSCs; and Group 4: periosteum-wrapped HDCB graft seeded with BM-MSCs.
 After implantation, muscle, fascia and skin were separately closed over the defect and no internal or external fixation was used.
 Forelimbs were post-operatively supported by a carton splint for one week.
 Each rabbit was administered 400,000 units of penicillin preoperatively and the first postoperative day to prevent infection.
 All rabbits from each group were sacrificed 12 weeks after surgery for gross observation of the growth of callus, radiological assessment, histological analyses, and biomechanical measurements.

 Fifty-two specimens from the bone graft sites of the radius were successfully fixed with 10% paraformaldehyde, decalcified with sodium formate and embedded in paraffin.
 Four specimens in group 1 experienced technical failures.
 Three sagittal sections were cut with a slow speed saw from each site at the distal, proximal and middle lines of the bone graft.
 Sections were then prepared and stained with hematoxylin and eosin.
 The micrographic images from the light microscope were quantified.
 Images from each section were taken to evaluate the bone formation ratio by a qualified pathologist blinded to the study.
-The new bone formation ratio was calculated by the percentage area of bone tissue within the defect site, and a mean value was determined for each section.
+The NB formation ratio was calculated by the percentage area of bone tissue within the defect site, and a mean value was determined for each section.

 The specimens of the radius of each group were loaded onto a multifunctional mechanical tester (Instron 5582 Universal Tester, USA) for performance of a uniaxial compression test.
 The specimen was placed between compression plates.
 Force was applied to the specimens at a constant speed of 1 mm/min until fracture occurred.
 Compressive stress and strain were calculated and plotted.
 Stress value at the point of yield (load-to-failure) was determined.